COGNIMANEU/pilot03-service-job-card-extractor/README.md

 4. **OCR Processing**: Text is extracted from each area using EasyOCR
 5. **Information Extraction**:
    - Job numbers are identified, typically from the first page header
+   - Quantities are extracted from patterns like "Quantity: 100" or "QTY: 250"
+   - Delivery dates are extracted from patterns like "Delivery Date: 15/06/2025" or "Date Required: 10-May-2025"
    - Operations are extracted by identifying patterns like "Operation XX Name"
 6. **Result Generation**: Data is compiled into a structured JSON format